-Our integrated Enterprise Risk Management framework has continued to support effective risk identification and assessment to help protect our capital, liquidity, earnings and reputation.
-This has been supplemented by the ongoing application of our Total Risk ProfilingTM methodology, which has helped to maintain our focus on the risks that matter.
+Effective risk identification and assessment to help protect our capital, liquidity, earnings and reputation remains more critical than ever in such a volatile operating environment.
+Our integrated Enterprise Risk Management framework, and in particular, the ongoing application of our Total Risk ProfilingTM methodology preserves our focus on the risks that matter.